ritchieng/python-scripts/README.md

 3. Total, Average and Count Computation from numbers in a text file with a mix of words and numbers
 <br />_average_parse_p2.py and average_parse_p3.py_

-4. Collate list of timings and counts, sort, and find most/least comm   on timings in an email log
+4. Collate list of timings and counts, sort, and find most/least timings in an email log
 <br />_key_value_count_sort_p2.py key_value_count_sort_p3.py _

 5. Seeking email that sent the most emails from email logs (text file)